zuhlke/ah-poc-papi-springboot/README.md

 ## Summary

-Exposes a resource `GET /greeting` resource (by default on port 8080), which responds with "Hello World! :)".
+Exposes a resource `GET /balance` resource which requires a request parameter `customer-id`.
+The website in the description for this repo is an example of a valid call to this PAPI.

 ## Run the server locally